Exile

 “At least, let him rest a little, and learn about his situation.”

-Shazira storms away to the far end of the room that they are in, and turns her back to me.
+Shazira storms away to the far end of their room, and turns her back to me.

 “Tonight is moonwatch,” he answers.

-At moonwatch, when the Krale approach, the guardians of the watchtower take action.
+When the Krale approach, the guardians of the Watchtower take action.

-The weaver sends a powerful blast of energy into the sky, driving the Krale away.
+Then the energy weaver absorbs the crystal, and sends a powerful blast of energy into the sky.

-She loved being guardian, and she loved living in the watchtower.
+She loved being a guardian, and living in the Watchtower.

 “What will happen with the weaving tests that I was scheduled to take?”

-“We don’t know if you will even survive yet.”
+“We don’t know if you will ever be Jiku again, or even survive as you are.”

 “What about the tests?”